 I was born in Weert, the Netherlands in 1993.
 In high school I never excelled in languages, except for English.

 Why?
-Because every Dutch person already knows English to a degree (Dutch is one of the closest languages to English), plus I played a humongous of video games all my youth 🙂
+Because every Dutch person already knows English to a degree (Dutch is one of the closest languages to English), plus I played a lot of English video games from age 11 to 18 🙂

-I didn’t like German/French classes, and much preferred math, chemistry and biology.
+I didn’t like German/French classes, and preferred math, chemistry and biology.

 In my last year I had a colleague from a side job that came from Ukraine when he was still very young.